 - Add another layer of leaves and bring half of first 2 towel layers to cover.

-- Leave the towels and herbs out to dry for 2-3 days.
+- Leave the towels and plant cuttings out to dry for 2-3 days.
 Keeping in mind that the thicker the leaves, the longer it will take for them to dry out.
-Again, you will know when your herbs are ready by using the crumbling method.
+Again, you will know when your cuttings are ready by using the crumbling method.
 Alternatively a dehydrator can be used to speed up the process.

-- Once herbs are dry, they can be placed in a Ziplock bag, jar, or container and kept for up to a year.
+- Once they are dry, they can be placed in a Ziplock bag, jar, or container and kept for up to a year.

 About Lynne Jaques